bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

 Figure 5 shows decoding with Bits Back.
 It is the same as latent variable decoding with the exception that we have to "put back" the bits we took off originally.
 Since our ANS encoding and decoding are lossless, the bits we put back should be exactly the bits we took off.
-The number of bits we remove will be dependent on the posterior distribution and which bits are on the stream.
+The number of bits we removed will be dependent on the posterior distribution and which bits are on the stream.